FriedScholvinck/friedscholvinck.github.io/src/content/blog/openwebui.md

-# OpenWebUI: Open Source AI Chat for Your Company
+# Setting up OpenWebUI: Open Source AI Chat for you or your company
 date: "2025-02-25"
 tags: ["Open Source", "AI", "Chat", "WebUI"]

-I've always had a soft spot for open source software.
-There's something beautiful about the community-driven approach - people building things together just because they're useful and interesting.
-Lately, I've been thinking a lot about how open source AI applications are quietly catching up to proprietary solutions.
-The gap is closing faster than most people realize.

-For me, it's also about sovereignty.
-I'm not particularly comfortable with my company's data living exclusively on servers in the US, controlled by a handful of tech giants.
-Digital independence matters, especially when you're working with sensitive information or simply want control over your tech stack.
+Open source AI is quickly catching up to its proprietary counterparts.
+Next to open source models, AI applications are also becoming more and more powerful and flexible.

+Beyond cost, the flexibility of open source solutions gives you control over your data, privacy, and customization options.
+You can modify, extend, and integrate these tools in ways that closed systems simply don't allow.
+This becomes particularly valuable when you need specialized capabilities or want to incorporate AI into existing workflows.

-That's why I've been experimenting with [OpenWebUI](https://docs.openwebui.com/), and thought I'd share my experience setting it up.
+That's why I, and a lot of other with me, have been experimenting with [OpenWebUI](https://docs.openwebui.com/), and thought I'd share my experience setting it up.

 ![OpenWebUI](/images/blog/owui.png)

 ## What is OpenWebUI?

-OpenWebUI is an open source web interface for interacting with AI models.
-Think of it as a self-hosted alternative to commercial AI chat platforms, but with more flexibility.
+OpenWebUI is an [open source](https://github.com/open-webui/open-webui) web interface for interacting with AI models.
+The application has a frontend like ChatGPT and a Python backend that is easy to use.
+It's a great way to get started with AI and build your own custom solutions.

 A common misconception is that you need to run local models to use something like OpenWebUI.
 That's not true at all.
-While you can connect it to locally-hosted models (via Ollama, for example), you can just as easily hook it up to commercial APIs through services like OpenRouter.ai, or directly to providers like OpenAI, Anthropic, or Google.
+While you can connect it to locally-hosted models (via Ollama, for example), you can just as easily hook it up to commercial APIs through services like [OpenRouter.ai](https://openrouter.ai/), or directly to providers like OpenAI, Anthropic, or Google.

+## Why consider OpenWebUI?

 What makes OpenWebUI particularly useful for organizations is how it handles knowledge management.
 The platform makes it straightforward to set up custom RAGs (Retrieval Augmented Generation) and specialized assistants that can access your company's private documents and data.

 The access management is surprisingly simple too.
 You can configure user groups, implement single sign-on, and control who has access to which models and features without much fuss.

-## Why Consider OpenWebUI?

 For me, the main appeal is giving employees a consistent interface to interact with AI models in a way that's secure and cost-effective.
 Instead of everyone having separate commercial AI accounts (with separate billing!), you can centralize everything.